koichik/node-flowless/README.md

 ### flowless.bindSecond(target, name)
 ### flowless.bindThird(target, name)

-Returns a new asynchronous style function which binds a argument of the specific position (first, second or third) to a property of a target object.
+Returns a new asynchronous style function which binds an argument of the specific position (first, second or third) to a property of a target object.

  * Arguments
    * `target`: An object that a value is bound.
    * `name`: A string of property name that a value is bound.
  * Returns
-   * An asynchronous style function which binds a argument of the specific position to a property of `target` object.
+   * An asynchronous style function which binds an argument of the specific position to a property of `target` object.

 Example: